-Does Hong Kong have efficient health care?
+Does Hong Kong have an efficient healthcare system?

-What makes health care in Hong Kong so efficient?
+What makes healthcare in Hong Kong so efficient?

-The ranking of the US brings about an interesting question: What makes Hong Kong more “efficient” when it comes to health care than the US?
+The ranking of the US brings about an interesting question: What makes Hong Kong more “efficient” when it comes to healthcare than the US?
 It can’t be the price.
 After all, many private hospitals in the city cost just as much, or more than those in the US.

 - Life expectancy – The average time a person in each location is expected to live.